MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

     ![Push notification](./media/customapi-webhooks/push-notification.png)

 8. Enter some text in the the **Text** field.
-Note that the **WebhookPushResponse** object in the Swagger file defines the list of parameters you can use.
+Note that the **WebhookPushResponse** object in the OpenAPI file defines the list of parameters you can use.

     ![Push notification details](./media/customapi-webhooks/push-details.png)